This performance was recorded before the COVID pandemic. 15th October 2019 in Hamburg, Deutschland.

 The Concert Hall, Elbphilharmonie, is new (completed in 2017).
 At first I didn’t think they installed a pipe organ — how could they not? — but they did.
 The organ pipes are not exposed.
 They’re behind those drapes — or whatever they are over there — but they look like drapes from the camera views.
 We never got a close view of them because the pipe organ was not part of the instrumentation for this piece.

 In this performance, just like the BBC do at the Proms, production was quite big on showing viewers the ceiling.
+There was nothing special about the ceiling in this Concert Hall.
 I don’t know what it is about ceilings that camera crews seem ab-so-lute-ly obsessed with whether it is a Concert Hall or a parish or cathedral church.
 It’s good to show a panoramic view of the stage maybe once or twice or give the ceiling at glance once (that’s all that’s necessary; ceiling-obsessed viewers can pause the video and stare at the ceiling as long as they want), but the BBC seem absolutely obsessed with the ceiling in the Royal Albert Hall.
 “Back up to the ceiling they go” I often think when watching a performance from the Proms.
 It’s predictable.
+In this performance, we got to see a view of the violin’s score at that particularly place in the piece.
+That was interesting, but then back up to the ceiling.
+Ridiculous!

 Who’s a maestro?